Momentum-Team-17/course/phase4/user-stories.md

 ### Personas & User Stories

 You don't necessarily need to create user personas for your app, but you do need to determine and explicitly define who your users are.
-Personas may help you do that!
+Personas may help you do that.
+Use them if you find them useful.

-You _do_ need to write user stories.
-You'll be ready to do this once you can answer the question "What is your app and what does it do?"
+**You _do_ need to write user stories.** You'll be ready to do this once you have created your prioritized feature lists and defined MVP.

 ## 🔖 References